source-foundry/font-v/README.md

 Version 1.000; cf8dc25
 ```

 This can be combined with other options (e.g. to modify the version number or add other metadata) in the same command.
-All data that followed the version number prior to modification is preserved and appended after the SHA1 hash + a semicolon.
+All data that followed the version number prior to modification are preserved and appended after the SHA1 hash + a semicolon.

 ### Add development / release metadata to version string